Planning & Scheduling

 Ingesting is the extraction of selected data from the information files (planning aids) to be inserted into our database.
-These planning aids are received from Goddard Space Flight Center (GSFC) and contain information about the relative motion and position of SOLSTICE and the corresponding stars available for viewing.
+These planning aids were received from Goddard Space Flight Center (GSFC) and contained information about the relative motion and position of SOLSTICE and the corresponding stars available for viewing.

 Creating the data products

-Creating the data products involves converting the plans into two required formats-text format for the scientists and binary code for the UARS microprocessor.
-At the end of the day, the data products are electronically sent to GSFC.
+Creating the data products involved converting the plans into two required formats-text format for the scientists and binary code for the UARS microprocessor.
+At the end of the day, the data products were electronically sent to GSFC.

 Software-Related Tools and Technology